Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Modeling of car thefts

 \subsection{Covariate selection}

-The spatstat R-package (\cite{BaddeleyTurner(05)}; \cite{Baddeleyetal(13)}) supports the model fitting of spatial point processes, in particular Poisson processes, and related inference and diagnostic tools.
+With regard to covariate selection, the spatstat R-package (\cite{BaddeleyTurner(05)}; \cite{Baddeleyetal(13)}) supports the model fitting of spatial point processes, in particular Poisson processes, and related inference and diagnostic tools.
 The function \texttt{ppm} fits a spatial point process to an observed point pattern and allows the inclusion of covariates.

+We note that implementing fully Bayesian variable selection in this setting of log Gaussian Cox processes brings us to new territory which has not been studied and is beyond our scope here.
+We introduce naive variable selection solely to obtain a more manageable number of variables for the sizes of the point patterns.
+We should view our suggested significances as somewhat ad hoc, and our inference as illustrative.

-Two estimation methods, pseudo-maximum likelihood (\cite{BaddeleyTurner(00)}) and approximate maximum likelihood (\cite{HuangOgata(99)}), are implemented.
-Working with the 90 (22 in North and 68 in South) blocks, covariates from those listed in Section 2.1 are chosen by forward and backward selection (\texttt{step} function in R) based on the models fitted by the \texttt{ppm} function\footnote{Using just forward or backward selection produced the same selection}.
+Working with the 90 blocks (22 in North and 68 in South), covariates from the 15 listed in Section 2.1 are chosen by forward and backward selection (\texttt{step} function in R) based on the models fitted by the \texttt{ppm} function\footnote{Using just forward or just backward selection produced the same selection.}.

-We implement model fitting with the NHPP and the LGCP for theft locations in the two separate regions in Neza.
-Again, $K_{N}=22$ and $K_{S}=68$ are the number of grid cells for the North and South regions, respectively.
-We rescale the northings and eastings dividing by 1,000 and present estimation results at this scale.

-Working with the NHPP model, the forward and backward algorithm is implemented (\texttt{step} function) with BIC penalty ($\log(n)$) for each region.
-What emerged is $k=1,\ldots, K_{S}$ $(K_{N})$:
+With the NHPP model, the forward and backward algorithm is implemented (\texttt{step} function) using the Bayesian Information Criterion (BIC) penalty ($\log(n)$) for each region.
+What emerged, for the South and North, respectively, is

 All covariates are centered and scaled.
-The same covariate vectors are used for the LGCP model.
+The same covariates are used for the LGCP model.